 11. Duck, Duck, Goose (or Duck, Duck, Grey Duck for us Minnesotans!)

-This fun indoor game was one I played in school from time to time.
-It needs about a minimum of 6 children to play it.
+This fun indoor game needs about a minimum of 6 children to play it.
 Choose someone to be the Goose (or Grey Duck).
 All the other kids sit in a circle.
-The Goose then walks around the circle, tapping each kid on the head and says “Duck”.
-“Duck, duck, duck, duck…” Eventually, the Goose choose a new Goose and says “Goose!” instead of “Duck” when tapping a person on the head.
-The old Goose has to run around the circle and try to sit in the spot of the new Goose, while the new Goose has to get up from where they were sitting and chase the old Goose in the same direction.
-There are two outcomes: 1) the old Goose is able to run around the circle and sit down in the new Goose’s spot without being tagged.
-The old Goose is now a duck and gets to sit in the circle.
-The new Goose is now truly the Goose and needs to repeat what the old Goose just did.
-2) The new Goose chases the old Goose and tags the old Goose before he/she gets to sit down in the vacant spot in the circle.
-The old Goose then remains the Goose and repeats what they just did, trying to become a duck sitting in the circle.
+The Goose then walks around the circle, tapping each kid on the head and calling, “Duck, duck, duck, duck…” Eventually, the Goose chooses a new Goose by calling, “Goose!” instead of “Duck” when tapping a person on the head.
+The old Goose has to run around the circle and try to sit in the spot of the new Goose, while the new Goose has to get up and attempt to tag the old Goose.

 12. Animal Charades

 Lots of fun to be had with this game.
 Before playing, first print off this page of animal pictures.
 Cut out each individual animal, fold each in half, and put them in a bucket.
 Begin the game by having the first child choose a piece of paper.
-The child then needs to act out the animal silently, and all other children need to try to guess what animal is being portrayed.
+The child then needs to act out the animal silently, while the other children try to guess what animal is being portrayed.
 Once the animal is guessed, choose another child who has not picked a piece of paper yet, and then they get to have their fun acting.
 We like this game when we’re tired, too.

-Free image (Creative Commons Attribution 3.0) of animals found here: http://vectorgoods.com/animal-vector
+Free images (Creative Commons Attribution 3.0) of animals found here: http://vectorgoods.com/animal-vector

 13. Indoor Obstacle Course